braunm/sparseHessianFD/cran-comments.md

 ### R CMD check results

-There were no NOTESs, ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs.
+The only NOTE flagged the word "Hessians" in the DESCRIPTION file as a possible mis-spelling.
+It is not.